Samsung Galaxy S8 could come with its own AirPods

 The Samsung Galaxy S8 should come with a headphone jack, but a new patent filing throws plenty of doubt as to whether it will feature on future models.

-First spotted here, the South Korean company has filed a trademark application for U Flex in the European Union and the accompanying documentation hints at a Bluetooth focus.
+First spotted here, the South Korean company has filed a trademark application for U Flex in the European Union, and the accompanying documentation hints at device with a Bluetooth focus.

 The exact wording states the U Flex branding will be used for “Earphones; Bluetooth earset; Wireless earset for mobile phones, smartphones and tablet computers”.